scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 are organized as a standard Python package, consisting of the following primary
 modules:

-- :code:`api`: Provides a top-level Application Programming Interface.
+- :code:`api`: a top-level Application Programming Interface.
-- :code:`implants`: Provides implementations of the details of different retinal prosthetic implants.
+- :code:`implants`: implementations of the details of different retinal prosthetic implants.
 This includes Second Sight's Argus I and Argus II implants, but can easily be extended to feature custom implants (see Section Extensibility).
-- :code:`retina`: Includes implementation of a model of the retinal distribution of nerve fibers, based on :cite:`Jansonius2009`, and an implementation of the temporal cascade of events described in Eqs.
+- :code:`retina`: implementation of a model of the retinal distribution of nerve fibers, based on :cite:`Jansonius2009`, and an implementation of the temporal cascade of events described in Eqs.
 2-6.
   Again, this can easily be extended to custom temporal models (see Section Extensibility).
-- :code:`stimuli`: Includes implementations of commonly used electrical stimulation protocols, including methods for translating images and movies into simulated electrical pulse trains.
+- :code:`stimuli`: implementations of commonly used electrical stimulation protocols, including methods for translating images and movies into simulated electrical pulse trains.
   Again, this can easily be extended to custom stimulation protocols (see Section Extensibility).
-- :code:`files`: Includes a simple means to load and store data as images and videos.
+- :code:`files`: a means to load/store data as images and videos.
-- :code:`utils`: Includes various utility and helper functions.
+- :code:`utils`: various utility and helper functions.

 Basic Usage